pstingley/Artificial-Intelligence-AI-Catalog/README.md

 are included in the Word Processing category.
 While these tools do process words, perhaps a new category indicating that the tool is generating the text is required.
 I haven't yet done that because I am trying to avoid creating a deeper taxonomy.
 We shall see.

+I am providing this in Excel format because I find it's sort capabilities make the catalog more useful.